jeremydeuel/PEAR-TREE/README.md

-# GEMINATE
+# PEAR-TREE

-Genomic events of mutation through insertional alterations by transposable elements
+paired ends of aberrant retrotransposons in phylogenetic trees

 This repository contains the complete pipeline to find insertional mutations in whole genome sequencing data.

-If you are searching for the pipeline used for targeted sequencing go to the repository GEMINATE-IAP
+If you are searching for the pipeline used for targeted sequencing go to the repository PARTRIDGE

 ## How do I run it?

-GEMINATE is run by calling the main.py file.
+PEAR-TREE is run by calling the main.py file.
 See below how to run the different modes of this program.

 The readme for the supplementary tools can be found [here](tools.md).